elotroalex/chiens/_texts/translation.md

 - {:.sp} The Great Prohibitor.

 - Fool!
-Well then, yell the law at the trees, at the savanna.
+Well then, shout the law at the trees, at the savanna.

 - {:.sp} The Herald  *(incredulous.)*